 Qualified Assessors (QAs) witnessing the successful demonstrations noted in this record should provide the information below relative to their service with the candidate.
 Prospective QAs should have a minimum of at least 1 year of experience as OICNW on vessels of at least 500 GRT and/or 200 GT.
 For assessments performed on a military vessel, the assessor should be authorized to conduct similar assessments for the U.S. Navy or U.S. Coast Guard Personnel Qualification Standard (PQS) for underway officer of the deck (OOD).
 Military assessors should only conduct assessments that are within their personal experience and are relevant to the vessel on which they are conducted.
 For example, assessments involving the carriage of cargo should not be performed on a vessel that does not carry cargo and/or by an assessor who lacks experience on cargo-carrying vessels.
-After December 31, 2021, QAs must be approved by the National Maritime Center (46 CFR 10.107).
-Qualified military personnel will not need to be approved as QAs and may continue to sign assessments on military vessels after December 31, 2021.
+After December 31, 2019, QAs must be approved by the National Maritime Center (46 CFR 10.107).
+Qualified military personnel will not need to be approved as QAs and may continue to sign assessments on military vessels after December 31, 2019.

-Vessel Name Gross Dates of f Service Assessor Name Assessor Signature Sample Assessor Assessor Mariner Assessor Shipboard vessei Naille Tonnage From То ASSESSOI Name Assessor Signature Initials Referen No. Position M/V Kackerlacka 3,456 GT 4/12/2018 8/8/2018 Ignatius J. Reilly Ignatius J. Reilly 19R 567890 Master
+Vessel Name Gross Tonnage Assessor's Name Assessor's Signature Sample Initials of Assessor Assessor's Mariner Reference No. Assessor's Shipboard Position M/V Kackerlacka 3,456 GT Ignatius J. Reilly Ignatius J. Reilly 19R 567890 Master